sixtycycles/EPSS-Cisco-docs/Updating Firewalls.md

 after making the updates and saving a copy of the original, (in case something strange goes very wrong...)
 I'm ready to replace the old ACL with the new one.

-from enabled mode:
+from enabled mode enter:

+`conf t`

+now you are in config mode, using the default value 'terminal' (the t is short for this)

+Once you have done that the prompt should change to `(config)`

+Now you can select interface to edit, in this case, vlan 65

+`int vlan65`

+which should change the prompt to `(config-int)` letting you know you are editing a specific interface.

+These commands remove the applied ACL from the interface, and then delete the ACL from the router memory.
+#### DO NOT DO THIS WITHOUT FIRST HAVING A LOCAL COPY OF THE ACL SAVED ####
+this removes the existing ACL.
 ```
-conf t

-# select interface to edit, in this case, vlan 65

-int vlan65

-# this removes the existing ACL.

 no ip access-group 102 out
 no access-list 102

- exit
 ```
 now the prompt should say `(config)` instead of `(config-if)`